lamaradwan/data-structures-and-algorithms/array-binary-search/README.md

 # Array Binary Search
 <!-- Description of the challenge -->
-I've take two arguments in the function: list and element, then returned the index of the element if its exist in the list, -1 if it's not exist in the list
+I've took two arguments in the function: list and element, then returned the index of the element if its exist in the list, -1 if it's not exist in the list

 ## Whiteboard Process